 - Low magnesium suggests dietary deficiency.

 - Consider paraproteinaemia if high globulins, severe hypophosphataemia with suspicious features such as anaemia, bone pain, renal dysfunction or hypercalcaemia.

-- Renal function and electroytes: renal tubular disease or extra renal causes commonly cause electrolyte disturbance.
+- Renal function and electrolytes: renal tubular disease or extra renal causes commonly cause electrolyte disturbance.

-- LFTs: may show elevated alkaline phosphatase in chronic hypophosphataemia due to osteomalacia.
-They may also indicate chronic alcoholism.
+- Liver function tests (LFTs): may show elevated alkaline phosphatase in chronic hypophosphataemia due to osteomalacia.
+They may also indicate chronic alcohol dependency.

 - PTH and vitamin D levels.

 - If respiratory alkalosis is considered, arterial blood gases are required.

 - If renal loss is considered, fasting morning urine for phosphate content, along with blood sample.

 - If Fanconi's syndrome is considered, obtain plasma bicarbonate and urate and test urine for glucose and amino acids.
 A full Fanconi's syndrome consists of renal glycosuria, aminoaciduria, renal tubular acidosis, low blood urate due to high urinary loss, and excessive urinary loss of phosphate.

 - If a hereditary cause is suspected, genetic testing may be necessary.